crashappsec/chalk/src/docs/howto-compliance.md

 our secret service.
 The chalk binary receives a token that it can use to recover the secret when it needs to sign.

-The token and the private key are embedded into the Chalk binary, so you won't have to keep a separate data file around to keep things working.
+The token and the private key are embedded into the chalk binary, so you won't have to keep a separate data file around to keep things working.
 Your chalk binary can move from machine to machine no problem.

-Basically Chalk adds a `chalk mark` to itself, similarly to how it will add one to containers.
+Basically chalk adds a `chalk mark` to itself, similarly to how it will add one to containers.
 Chalk marks are essentially just JSON data blobs added to software (or images containing software) in a way that is totally benign.

-Currently when signing, we're using the afforementioned In-Toto standard.
+Currently when signing, we're using the aforementioned In-Toto standard.
 We are also leveraging the open source `cosign` tool, which is also part of the Linux Foundation's SigStore project.
-We will probably eventually incorporate the functionality directly into Chalk, but for now, when Chalk cannot find cosign and you need it to sign or validate, it will try to install the official binary, first via `go get`, and, if that fails, via direct download.
+We will probably eventually incorporate the functionality directly into Chalk, but for now, when chalk cannot find cosign and you need it to sign or validate, it will try to install the official binary, first via `go get`, and, if that fails, via direct download.